FlyBase/flybase-controlled-vocabulary/README.md

 ## Funding

-Development of the FlyBase controlled vocabulary has been funded by a series of grants to [FlyBase](http://www.flybase.org) from the [National Human Genome Research Institute](http://www.genome.gov/) at the [U.S. National Institutes of Health](http://www.nih.gov/), the most recent of which is #U41 HG000739.
+Development of the FlyBase controlled vocabulary has been funded by a series of grants to [FlyBase](http://www.flybase.org) from the [National Human Genome Research Institute](http://www.genome.gov/) at the [U.S. National Institutes of Health](http://www.nih.gov/).